 SHOULD I SAY SOMETHING TO MY FRIEND?

-Perhaps the first thing you may ask yourself if you know someone who you suspect has an eating disorder is whether or not you should confront the issue.
+Perhaps the first thing you may ask yourself if you know someone who you suspect has an eating disorder is whether you should confront the issue.
 Ask yourself about your relationship with that person.
-If it is someone you know only casually (e.g. an acquaintance in a class, someone you see only at the gym) you are probably not the right person to confront that individual.
+If it is someone you know only casually (e.g., an acquaintance in a class, someone you see only at the gym) you are probably not the right person to confront that individual.
 If you are concerned about someone who is a friend, however, it is important to speak to her or him.
 Talking to your friend shows that you care enough to say something, even if your friend has difficulty hearing or accepting your concern.
-Remember that denial of any problem with food is a psychological defense that helps your friend keep her/his real pain tucked away and out of conscious awareness.
+Remember that denial of any problem with food is a psychological defense that helps your friend keep their real pain tucked away and out of conscious awareness.
 Eating disorders serve the function of distracting the individual from deeper emotional issues.
-An eating disorder is a way of coping, and your friend may not be ready to relinquish the sense of control, power or emotional relief that s/he gets from his or her symptoms (e.g. restricting, binging/ purging, exercising).
+An eating disorder is a way of coping, and your friend may not be ready to relinquish the sense of control, power or emotional relief that s/he gets from his or her symptoms (e.g., restricting, binging/ purging, exercising).
 It is important not to interpret your friend’s denial as a personal rejection.
-Though s/he may resist your efforts, it is still essential to confront your friend in a supportive way and offer to assist her/him in getting help.
+Though they may resist your efforts, it is still essential to confront your friend in a supportive way and offer to assist them in getting help.
 Ignoring the problem contributes to the secretiveness and denial that is part of the disorder; this may lead to serious health consequences.
 Many people with eating disorders initially seek treatment not entirely of their own choosing, but because others have raised the issue and urged them to seek help.

 HOW TO BE SUPPORTIVE IF YOUR FRIEND IS IN TREATMENT

 Don’t try to monitor your friend’s food behavior or force her/him to eat.
 Make it a point to schedule time to do things together other than around meals.
 Many people with eating disorders become very anxious, and self-conscious in dining halls, restaurants or other places where people are eating.
 Eating in a relaxed way, and without apology can help your friend feel more comfortable when you are together in food situations.
 You may find that you become overly focused on your own eating habits in reaction to your friend’s preoccupation with food and weight.
-Avoid making negative comments about your weight or body, or getting into detailed discussions about food.
+Avoid making negative comments about your weight or body or getting into detailed discussions about food.

 If you have a friend who recently started treatment for an eating disorder, you may be concerned by a lack of visible progress.
 It is important to keep in mind that the contributing causes of an eating disorder develop over time, and recovery does not occur overnight.
-Improvement in symptoms is important, but is not the only gauge that treatment is helping.
+Improvement in symptoms is important but is not the only gauge that treatment is helping.